• Home

 • Results

-The Geneva Half Marathon Relay is a two-runner adventure all its own.
-The relay involves two runners.
-RUNNER 1 will run RELAY SEGMENT 1 and RUNNER 2 will run RELAY SEGMENT 2 of the 13.1 Mile Course.
+The Geneva Half Marathon is a unique relay race that features a two-runner adventure.
+In this exciting running event, RUNNER 1 will tackle RELAY SEGMENT 1, while RUNNER 2 will take on RELAY SEGMENT 2 of the 13.1 Mile Course.

 The Course is divided into two segments.
-RUNNER 1 Segment (7.4 ish MILES) and RUNNER 2 Segment (5.7 ish MILES)
+RUNNER 1 Segment (6.5 ish MILES) and RUNNER 2 Segment (6.5 ish MILES).
+The Relay Exchange is at the Finger lakes Welcome Center near where the finish/start is located.

-RUNNER 1 will start the race and run the first 7.4ish-miles of gradually inclined City and Country Roads that are marked, and volunteer assisted.
-At the bottom of Slate Rock Road RUNNER 1 will hand off the timing belt to RUNNER 2 at the transition point.
-Volunteers and a tent are there to assist you.
-Here RUNNER 1 will have the ability to use a potty, get a drink and cheer on RUNNER 2 as they tackle the backside of the course.
-RUNNER 1 will then retrieve the car that was parked at the top of hill and proceed to the finish line waiting for RUNNER 2.
+RUNNER 1 will start the race and run the first 6.5ish-miles of gradually inclined City and Country Roads that are marked, and volunteer assisted.
+At the finish of the first loop RUNNER 1 will hand off the timing belt to RUNNER 2 at the transition point back at the Finger Lakes Welcome Center.
+Volunteers are there to assist you.
+Here RUNNER 1 will have the ability to use a potty, get a drink and cheer on RUNNER 2 as they tackle loop 2 of the course.
+Since RUNNER 1 is back at the Welcome Center they can await there for RUNNER 2 to come to the finish

-At the 7.4ish-mile transition, RUNNER 2 will start their leg of the race that will take them on 5.7ish-mile journey that encompasses several gradual inclines/declines over the next 3 Miles.
+At the 6.5ish-mile transition, RUNNER 2 will start their leg of the race that will take them on 6.5ish-mile journey that encompasses the same several gradual inclines/declines RUNNER 1 experienced.
 You will head back into the City of Geneva and cross the finish line at the same place you started.
-RUNNER 1 should meet you somewhere around MILE 13 and cross the finish line with you.
+RUNNER 1 should (if they want) meet you somewhere around MILE 13 and cross the finish line with you.

 Yes!
 We wouldn’t have it any other way.